Double Gun Terminology

 Chopper lump barrels are found in virtually all London best and Spanish best guns.
 The best Italian doubles also use chopper lump barrels.
 Miroku of Japan used chopper lump barrels in SxS guns manufactured for Charles Daly and Browning.
 Some Belgian, French and German best doubles are also made with chopper lump barrels.

 3. Through-lump: Less expensive and easier to manufacture than chopper lump barrels or dovetailed chopper lump barrels is the through-lump.
 The through-lump is a separate piece of steel machined with the lump(s) on the bottom to which the two individual, full length, barrels are fitted and brazed.
 This is a satisfactory and simpler method of construction, although not as elegant as chopper lump or demi-block tubes, and usually results in barrels that are somewhat wider across the breech.
-It is used in the less expensive British double guns, some German guns and all of the classic American doubles, except the Winchester Model 21.
+It is used in the less expensive British double guns, some German and Italian guns and all of the classic American doubles, except the Winchester Model 21.

 Another word of caution: Through-lump barrels are sometimes called "dovetailed barrels," creating confusion with demi-block barrels that use dovetailed chopper lump tubes.
 It is a confusing world.